Akashpandey268/social_network/README.md

 # social_network
+** Code Files Are In Master Branch **

-This project is a simple social network API built with Django and Django Rest Framework.
+This project is a social network API built with Django and Django Rest Framework.

 ## Installation Steps